Disable Comments in WordPress Easily

 For some of the websites you create, comments are completely unnecessary.
 Sometimes it’s a matter of not wanting people to comment on your pages.
 So see how to disable comments on the WordPress website easily in this guide & tutorial.

-There are two types of blogs in the world: those that allow comments, and those that don’t.
+There are two types of blogs worldwide: those that allow comments and those that don’t.
 And if you follow the no-comment route, you’ve got some pretty good options to get those comments disabled.

 Disable Comments in WordPress

 What you’re mainly looking for is Allow people to post comments on new articles (#3).
-If you uncheck this box, you won’t even have a spot for people to comment on new articles.
+If you uncheck this box, you won’t even have a spot for people to comment on recent articles.
 Not even a message saying comments are closed.
 Simply nothing.

-Also, note the boxed area in the image above: if you want to disable comments on posts based on their age, you can do so by checking this box and setting the time period to however short or long you want.
+Also, note the boxed area in the image above: if you want to disable comments on posts based on their age, you can check this box and set the period to however short or long you want.
 This option will not remove comments.

 Both of these also apply to Pages in WordPress as well.